 An example by Iron Springs Design also does a good job of sharing details about its ideal customer, Sarah, as it relates to its product offerings.

 The description explains how the brand’s offerings tie into Sarah’s life.
-It also goes deeper into her personality by sharing a day in her life.
+It also goes deeper into her personality and other psychographic factors by sharing a day in her life.
 If you struggle with imagining your ideal customer, trying envisioning what their day is like and create your own account of their typical day.

 B2B Buyer Persona Examples